-Adrienne Huang is an Intern Architect at Brook McIlroy with five years of experience in architecture and urban design.
-Adrienne’s international involvement in work throughout Canada, the Netherlands, Egypt, and Qatar has introduced her to a full spectrum of institutional, commercial, and mixed-use projects at all scales.
-With a consistent focus on design solutions for public use, she has been a key player in a variety of culturally significant projects such as the Thunder Bay Art Gallery, Legacy Space in the new CIBC headquarters, and Toronto’s award-winning first mass timber building.
-Adrienne’s previous work includes St. Michael’s Hospital Revitalization, the University Health Network’s Integrated Education Centre, and the City of Surrey’s City Centre Plan Update.
+Adrienne Huang is an Associate and an Architect at Brook McIlroy with significant experience in the design of public and institutional spaces.
+Adrienne’s international involvement in work throughout Canada, Europe, Africa, and the Middle East has introduced her to a full spectrum of healthcare, institutional, commercial, and mixed-use projects at all scales.
+With a consistent focus on design solutions for public use, she has been a key player in prominent projects such as the Thunder Bay Art Gallery, the University of Winnipeg Library Renewal, the Indigenous Centre for Innovation and Entrepreneurship, and the Legacy Space at the new CIBC headquarters.
+Most notably, she oversaw the construction administration of Toronto’s award-winning first mass timber building at 720 Yonge.

 Adrienne’s experience in building information modelling enables her to effectively and efficiently take design projects from conceptual design through to construction.
 Much of her portfolio involves both new construction with renovations and additions, developing design solutions that feature new and old elements together in functional and complementary ways.
 She holds an Honours Bachelor of Architectural Studies and Master of Architecture from the University of Waterloo.